NASIG

 7. Has the ability to perform format migrations, emulation, and similar activities as needed

-3. Do you promote the use of services such as Dryad (see their FAQ on data preservation) and/or FigShare (see their preservation policy) for supplementary materials?
+3. Do you promote the use of services such as Dryad (see their preservation statement) and/or FigShare (see their approach to security and stability) for supplementary materials?

-11. Are you active in industry groups that explore how digital preservation might evolve to best meet library needs?
-(For example, the ALA ALCTS Digital Preservation Interest Group.)
+11. Are you active in industry groups that are exploring how digital preservation might evolve to best meet library needs?
+(For example, the Library Publishing Coalition, Coalition for Networked Information, and the National Digital Stewardship Alliance.)

 Further Information: